SS Drottningholm

-In the First World War Virginian spent a few months as a troopship and was then converted into an armed merchant cruiser (AMC).
+In the First World War Virginian spent a few months as a troopship, then was converted into an armed merchant cruiser (AMC).
 In August 1917 a U-boat damaged her with a torpedo.

-In 1920 she was sold to the Swedish American Line and remnamed Drottningholm.
+In 1920 she was sold to the Swedish American Line and renamed Drottningholm.
 As a neutral passenger ship during the Second World War she performed notable service repatriating thousands of civilians of various countries on both sides of the war.